 The Otto Specht School offers a developmentally appropriate academic and artistic curriculum to small, individualized classes of children in grades 1 through 12.
-The school is designed for children with learning differences, alternative learning styles, and sensory and social sensitivities.
+The school is designed for children with developmental delays, learning differences, alternative learning styles, and sensory and social sensitivities.
 Classroom work is integrated with dramatic, visual, musical and movement arts, as well as practical skills including cooking, weaving, woodwork, metalwork, farming and animal care.

 About the School